Bamboo Cutlery & Plates: A Restaurant Owner’s Guide to Saving Costs & the Environment

 Why?

 Bamboo means reduced plastic waste, savings on water, less labor, and potential tax incentives for sustainable business practices.
 Not to mention the ability to charge a premium because your new eco-conscious customers are willing to support brands that prioritize sustainable practices.
 This makes the switch to bamboo utensil sets well worth the investment.
+Many of our restaurant partners start with one location or one service type to test bamboo before fully switching.

-And bamboo is the fastest-growing plant on the planet, so costs should remain stable, unlike petroleum-based plastics that fluctuate depending on oil prices.
+Bamboo is the fastest-growing plant on the planet, so costs should remain stable, unlike petroleum-based plastics that fluctuate depending on oil prices.

 #3: Compostable and earth-friendly